Ten Thousand Nations Coming to Pay Tribute: Contemporary popular prints

-While the Imperial Ten Thousand Nations Coming to Pay Tribute is quite realistic and derived from the Jesuit pictorial tradition of Giuseppe Castiglione, this theme also gave rise to some contemporary popular prints with the same title, but a much more caricatural rendering, such as the New Year print (nianhua 年畫) by Wang Junfu (王君甫, mid to late 17th century).
+While the Imperial Ten Thousand Nations Coming to Pay Tribute is quite realistic and derived from the Jesuit pictorial tradition of Giuseppe Castiglione, this theme also gave rise to some contemporary popular prints with the same title, but a much more caricatural rendering, such as the New Year print (nianhua) by Wang Junfu (王君甫, mid to late 17th century).
 This reflects the tradition of Chinese folk art with commercial intent, sold to ordinary households for New Lunar Year festivities.

 Wang Junfu's Ten Thousand Nations Coming to Pay Tribute (萬國來朝圖) also depicts various foreign countries visiting the Imperial court, but in a rather grotesque manner.
-Various foreign tribute-bearers arriving at the Zhengyangmen gate of the imperial palace are depicted, but with a much more caricatural understanding of geography and foreign physionomies: the print is crowded with representatives of the "countries of the pygmies" (Xiaoren guo 小人國), the people with perforated chests (Chuanxin guo 穿心國), Japan (日本), India (Tianzhu guo 天竺), the Muslim countries (Huihui guo 回回國), Holland (Helan 荷蘭), the Giants of Patagonia (Changren guo 長人國), and the “Western Ocean” (Xiyang 西洋), probably Europe.
+Various foreign tribute-bearers arriving at the Zhengyangmen gate of the imperial palace are depicted, but with a much more caricatural understanding of geography and foreign physionomies: the print is crowded with representatives of the "countries of the pygmies" (小人國, xiaoren guo), the people with perforated chests (穿心國, chuanxin guo), Japan (日本), India (天竺, tianzhu guo), the Muslim countries (回回國, huihui guo), Holland (荷蘭, helan), the Giants of Patagonia (長人國, changren guo), and the “Western Ocean” (西洋, xiyang), probably Europe.